Ayoub-fox/2024-InnovAI-Hackathon-SANAD-AI/README.md

 run the notebook on kaggle </br>
 then move to your machine cd the project and run  </br>
 python main.py </br>
-you shoulb be able to see a local host link click it and voila the app is there on your machine
+you should be able to see a local host link click it and voila the app is there on your machine

 ## demo
 https://github.com/user-attachments/assets/078dea4a-31f5-44fa-a70e-0b98a9c4378f